Incense In The Wind

 Masala incense

-The main sense of a masala is that it only uses ground natural ingredients - flowers, plants, herbs, woods, resins, spices - for the fragrant ingredients.
-However, it appears to have long been acceptable to use fragrant oils to supplement the dried ingredients, and while it may originally have been pure, natural essential oils that were used, these days the fragrant oils may be mostly or entirely fragrance oils - that is the oils may be synthetic, or may be essential oils diluted with a carrier such as DEP.
+It appears to have long been acceptable to use fragrant oils to supplement the dried ingredients, and while it may originally have been pure natural essential oils that were used, these days the fragrant oils may be mostly or entirely fragrance oils - that is the oils may be synthetic, or may be essential oils diluted with a carrier such as coconut or almond oil, and to which are then added a fixative which enhances the scents, such as halmaddi, vanilla, benzoin, frankincense, or DEP.

 The oldest source on incense is the set of sacred Hindu texts, the Vedas, particularly the Atharva Veda and the Rig Veda, which set out and encouraged a uniform method of making incense.
 Although the texts mention the use of incense for masking odours and creating a pleasurable smell, the modern system of organized incense-making was likely created by the medicinal priests of the time.
 So, modern, organized incense-making is linked to the Ayurvedic medical system in which it is rooted.
 The method of incense making with a bamboo stick as a core originated in India at the end of the 19th century, largely replacing the rolled, extruded or shaped method which is still used in India for dhoops and cones, and for most shapes of incense in Nepal/Tibet and Japan.
 Other main forms of incense are cones and logs and benzoin resin (sambrani), which are incense paste formed into pyramid shapes or log shapes, and then dried.